futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 The parser and lexer are implemented using the well-known Unix tools [bison](https://www.gnu.org/software/bison/) and [flex](http://dinosaur.compilertools.net/).
 The lexer is defined in the file scan.l and the parser grammar is defined in [src/backend/parser/gram.y](https://github.com/postgres/postgres/blob/master/src/backend/parser/gram.y).

-The main changes to SQL grammar are the Introduction of 'colocated' key word for colocated tables, for exampmle,
+The main changes to SQL grammar are the Introduction of 'colocated' key word for colocated tables, for example,

 ``` SQL
 CREATE DATABASE colocation_demo WITH colocated = true;